1949 Calvary Cemetery strike: Strikebreakers brought in

-On March 2, union officials informed Spellman that they would not return to work except as continued members of their current union, affiliated with the FTA, as union members earlier that day had voted 183 to 0 against quitting their membership in that union.
-As a result, in the early morning of March 3, Spellman brought 100 students from St. Joseph's Seminary in Yonkers, New York to act as strikebreakers and bury the 1,020 dead bodies in storage at Calvary.
-Spellman stated that he would do the same at Gate of Heaven.
+On March 2, union officials informed Cardinal Spellman that they would not return to work except as continued members of their current union, affiliated with the FTA, as union members earlier that day had voted 183 to 0 against quitting their membership in that union.
+As a result, in the early morning of March 3, Cardinal Spellman brought 100 students from St. Joseph's Seminary in Yonkers, New York to act as strikebreakers and bury the 1,020 dead bodies in storage at Calvary.
+Cardinal Spellman stated that he would do the same at Gate of Heaven.
 According to a later report of the strike, the seminarians were caught off guard when they realized they had been called by the archbishop to act as gravediggers, and the strikers were also caught off guard by the action.
 Picketers at the cemetery taunted the seminarians and priests with calls of "strikebreakers", and when seminarians returned the following day to continue gravedigging, a spokesman for the union, speaking to the Brooklyn Eagle newspaper, said, "We support the seminary.
 But to allow the seminary to take the bread and butter out of our mouths is wrong.
 They are strikebreakers."
 The seminarians continued to work as gravediggers for several days, and on March 4, Local 293 members reversed their earlier decision and agreed to disaffiliate with the FTA.
-In addition, union members took an anti-communist oath as Spellman contended that he would continue to use strikebreakers for as long as was necessary.
+In addition, union members took an anti-communist oath as Cardinal Spellman contended that he would continue to use strikebreakers for as long as was necessary.
 In response to the action, a representative for the ACTU said, "With all reverence and respect for the cardinal, it is more important to recognize the right of workers to organize and bargain collectively in unions of their own choosing, and to pay the living a just wage, than to bury the dead."
 Within a week of the seminarians being brought in, gravediggers on strike at Calvary voted to unionize as Local 365 of the American Federation of Labor-affiliated Building Service Employees International Union, with this announcement made on March 11.
-Spellman was happy in the change of union affiliation, and the striking workers returned to work on March 12, a Saturday.
-Ultimately, the workers received an 8.3% wage increase and a check for $65 from Spellman for "hardships" sustained during the strike, while the seminarians who had worked as gravediggers were given a sightseeing tour of Washington, D.C.
+Cardinal Spellman was happy in the change of union affiliation, and the striking workers returned to work on March 12, a Saturday.
+Ultimately, the workers received an 8.3% wage increase and a check for $65 from Cardinal Spellman for "hardships" sustained during the strike, while the seminarians who had worked as gravediggers were given a sightseeing tour of Washington, D.C.